jnk0le/random/pipeline cycle test/README.md

 two loads (targeting dtcm or cache or both) can be dual issued if each pair is targeting different bank (even and odd words)

-simultaneous access to dtcm and dcache at the same (even or odd) bank is slippery (2 cycles of loop invariant stalls) if the load pairs are targeting different bank than previous ones (reg offset or immediate doesn't matter)
+xan't do simultaneous access to dtcm and dcache at the same (even or odd) bank (slippery if the load pairs are targeting different bank than previous ones (reg offset or immediate doesn't matter))

 pre indexed and post indexed loads can be dual issued if there is no bank conflict and resulting address is not reused in same cycle (can be issued back to back every cycle)